xbmc/kodi-tv/src/content/article/kodi-20-3-nexus-release/index.md

   * A fix for a leak of `EGLFences` in the DRM Prime renderer.
 * macOS/iOS

-  * Fix a crash on Apple silicon based Macs when pressing the Caps Lock key.
+  * Fix a crash on Apple silicon-based Macs when pressing the *Caps Lock* key.
 * tvOS

   * Fixed: Not persistent binary addons (PVR) settings.